-There are two categories of full-time teaching faculty: tenure-line faculty and term faculty.
+There are three categories of full-time teaching faculty: tenured, tenure-track, and term faculty.
 Tenure has been a fundamental principle of American colleges and universities since the founding of the earliest institutions in the seventeenth century.
 In contemporary practice, tenure serves to: